 The idea for this activity came from the idea of students having place value anchor charts on their actual desks.
 I thought it would be fun for students to make their own chart for a digital desk!
 From there, the Place Value Chart Puzzle Activity came about.
 I’ve included different templates of this puzzle with moveable pieces so you can differentiate or assign and try multiple versions as a class.

-This activity includes 2 really great activities that work together seamlessly, or can stand alone.
-The first activity is the Place Value Chart Puzzle, and the second is a digital version of my Roll Write Repeat Dice Games (See below for printable version of this activity.)
+- The second is a digital version of my Roll Write Repeat Dice Games (See below for printable version of this activity.)

-In the Place Value Chart Puzzle, students work to build a Place Value Chart on their digital desk.
-To do this students use and move different pieces such as commas, decimals (if using decimal version), place value names, powers of ten…etc. The beauty of actually building the chart.
+The beauty of actually building the chart.
 Students are better able to observe and comprehend the relationships taking place.
 This activity leads to great class discussion.
 I always ask students to look for patterns, or to take note of things that numbers have in common…etc. This activity also includes a space for students to reflect and respond to what they noticed.
 Once the chart is completed students then breakdown a number into expanded, word, standard, and base 10 model form.

 The second activity is a digital version of my Roll Write Repeat Dice Games (See below for printable version of this activity.)
 This is a really fun activity.
 Students use a digital dice embedded in the slide to roll their own unique number!
 This download includes a template for both decimal and Whole Numbers.
 Students then break down their unique number into Standard Form, Expanded Form, Word Form, and Base 1o Model.
 The text is editable so you can customize this to your classroom’s needs.